European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

     @coroutine
     def start(self):
         self.state = State.STARTED
-        while self.state is State.STARTED:
+        while True:
             yield from waitUntilNew(self.remoteDevice.remoteValue)
             print(self.remoteDevice.remoteValue)

-On line 11, we do a `yield from` from the waitUnitNew coroutine.
-By doing so, we do a non-blocking wait for the updated value of the property we want, before proceeding to the print statement.
+By doing a `yield from` in  the waitUnitNew coroutine, a non-blocking wait for the updated value of the property we want is executed before proceeding to the print statement.

 Reconnecting After a Mishap
 +++++++++++++++++++++++++++